Curricula

 An aerial image of the Arbor School in Dubai showcasing the biodomes at the hub of school life

-If there is a single message we have taken from Arbor School Founders and Principal it is that children achieve their best when a core British Education is taught within an inclusive, supportive, compassionate and ethical (in this case environmental/sustainability) framework to provide learning with context, integrity and values.
+If there is a single message we have taken from Arbor School Founders and Principal it is that children achieve their best when a core British Education is taught within an inclusive, supportive, compassionate and deeply ethical framework which imbues learning with context, integrity and values.

 Leadership